mzazon/awesome-cloud-projects/aws/redshift-workload-isolation/redshift-workload-isolation.md

 3. **Create IAM Database Users and Groups for Workload Segregation**:

    Database user groups provide the authentication mechanism that enables WLM to automatically route queries to appropriate queues based on the connecting user's group membership.
 This approach implements secure, identity-based workload routing without requiring application-level queue specification.
 Each user group corresponds to a specific WLM queue configuration, ensuring that users automatically access the correct resource pool based on their role and workload requirements.
 This design supports multi-tenant scenarios where different client organizations or internal teams require isolated resource guarantees while sharing the same physical cluster infrastructure.
+The user creation process uses strong passwords and grants appropriate schema permissions for each workload type.
 Comprehensive user management guidance is available in the [Redshift database user guide](https://docs.aws.amazon.com/redshift/latest/dg/r_Users.html).

    ```bash
    # Get cluster endpoint for database connections